EHDEN/Academy/docs/pages/screen-capture.md

 parent: "Course Development"
 ---
 # Screen Capture
-For screen captures we recommend to download the open-source software **OBS Studio** and install it on your system.
+For screen captures we recommend to download and install **OBS Studio** on your system.
+OBS Studio is a free and open-source cross-platform streaming and recording program built with Qt and maintained by the OBS Project.
+There are versions of OBS Studio available for Microsoft Windows, macOS and Linux distributions.

 [Download OBS Studio](https://obsproject.com){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }  [View documentation](https://obsproject.com/help){: .btn .fs-5 .mb-4 .mb-md-0 }

+---

 ## Settings
 To achieve a good picture quality, we recommend to use the following settings for OBS Studio.